Master of Science in Computer Science

 - CIS 675 Design and Analysis of Algorithms

-In each of the core courses a student is assigned an additional grade based solely on his/her performance in the final comprehensive examination of the course.
-Candidate is required to achieve an average grade of B- (2.667) or better in these four final exam grades.
+In each of the core courses, a student is assigned an additional grade based solely on his/her performance in the final comprehensive examination of the course.
+The candidate is required to achieve an average grade of B- (2.667) or better in these four final exam grades.

-- At most two courses at 500 level may be included in the program of study.
+- At most, two courses at the 500 level may be included in the program of study.

 - Within this program, the student may elect to prepare and defend a master’s thesis, in accord with the rules of the Graduate School, for up to six of the required 30 credits.

-Based on exit surveys of 2017 and 2018 Syracuse University Computer Science and Cybersecurity MS graduates.
+Based on exit surveys from 2017, 2018 and 2019 Syracuse University Computer Science and Cybersecurity M.S. graduates.

 2U, ADP, Air Force Research Lab, Amazon, American Express, BAE Systems, Bank of America, Blackhawk Networks, BlackRock, Boeing, Cerner Corporation, Comcast,Ernst & Young, eBay Inc, Ford, EPE Innovations, Ernst & Young, Ford, Goldman Sachs, Heslin Rothenberg Farley & Mesiti P.C., High 5 Games, Houzz, IBM, IMVU, INFICON, Intercontinental Exchange, Investing Channel, Jeppesen, Lowenstein Sandler, LLC, McKinsey & Company, NCC Group, NSI-MI, Parsons Corporation, Petuum, Playmaker Health, PwC, Rockwell Collins, Samsung, Securonix, SRC Inc, Symantec, Syrasoft, Telenav Inc, ViaSat Inc., Walmart Labs, WXYZ, Yahoo, Yelp, Zify